Information Box Group

 Dr. James Michael Waddington’s research in ecohydrology studies the ecological and hydrological processes that underlie the structure and function of wetlands and watershed ecosystems and the distribution, movement, and quality of water.

-With our research foundation firmly in hydrology and by adopting a watershed ecosystems framework, we use innovative field experimental manipulations and ecohydrological modelling to understand watershed interactions of water, vegetation, soil and greenhouse gas exchange.
-Our research examines the effects of wildfire, drought and resource extraction on watershed ecohydrology with a focus on ecosystems, such as peatlands, that may be sensitive to changes in hydrology.
-We are developing new hydrological and modelling tools for resource managers, fire managers and our industrial partners.
+With his research foundation firmly in hydrology and by adopting a watershed ecosystems framework, he uses innovative field experimental manipulations and ecohydrological modelling to understand watershed interactions of water, vegetation, soil and greenhouse gas exchange.
+His research examines the effects of wildfire, drought and resource extraction on watershed ecohydrology with a focus on ecosystems, such as peatlands, that may be sensitive to changes in hydrology.
+He is developing new wetland restoration approaches and designs for resource managers, fire managers and industry partners to enhance watershed resilience to climate change.

 James Michael Waddington